 Headless architecture offers improved scalability, higher security, and wider flexibility in choosing front-end technologies.

-Developers can fetch and manipulate content programmatically by using APIs.
+CMS developers can fetch and manipulate content programmatically by using APIs.
 This improves integration with various third-party applications and platforms and supports a microservices architecture.

 For CTOs, this means a few things: Easier integration with existing systems, faster deployment of new services, and consistent content delivered across multiple channels and devices.